alexgo-io/alexlab-doc/docs/product-features/farming/how-to.md

 ### Step 6: Wait for Confirmation

-Wait for the transaction to be confirmed on the network.
+It may take up to 20–40 minutes for changes to be visible on ALEX and in your wallet.

 <figure><img src="../../.gitbook/assets/farming/tx-broadcasted.png" alt="" width="375"><figcaption></figcaption></figure>